DevTrainings/GitTraining/06-Branch/readme.md

   my_apple_app
 ```

 And you know what?
-Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it
+Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it:
-to switch into it (yet!) anyway, so let's delete it:

 ```
-> git branch -d my_apple_app```
+> git branch -d my_apple_app
 Deleted branch my_apple_app (was 1126614).
 ```